WrestleTurkeys/VoiceOfTheMarks_vs_IWC/READ_ME-Harassment.md

 >
 > This is NOT what the wrestling community needs.
 End his extended stay—this
 > isn't good business for anyone.
 Call him out, humble him, and give him a
-> chance to change.
+> chance to Change.
 >
-> Nothing changes if we just complain from the sidelines.
+> Nothing Changes if we just complain from the sidelines.

 ## [ WHY HELP? ]